-Hysteroscopy lets your doctor look inside your womb (uterus).
+Hysteroscopy allows a doctor to look inside the womb (uterus).
 This is done using an instrument called a hysteroscope.
 The hysteroscope is very slim (about 3 to 5 millimetres in diameter).
-It's carefully passed through the vagina and neck of the womb (cervix) and into your uterus.
-The hysteroscope has a video camera inside which sends pictures to a computer screen.
-This allows your doctor to check for any abnormalities inside your womb.
-The hysteroscope also has special channels which allow the doctor to pass various instruments into the uterus.
-This means that as well as being able to look inside the uterus, the doctor can perform certain procedures, like taking a biopsy or removing a polyp.
+It's carefully passed through the vagina and neck of the womb (cervix) and into the uterus.

-A hysteroscopy can either be done under general or with local anaesthetic.
-If you have a local anaesthetic you will be awake.
-If you have a general anaesthetic you will be asleep.
-Some women will not have either a general or a local anaesthetic.
-Occasionally, a sedative may be used, which won't put you to sleep but may help you feel more relaxed.
-You may be advised to take a non-steroidal anti-inflammatory painkiller (for example, ibuprofen) around one hour before your appointment, to help reduce pain immediately after the procedure.
-If you do not have a general anaesthetic (ie you are awake) you may be asked if you wish to see the pictures coming from the hysteroscope.
+A non-steroidal anti-inflammatory painkiller (for example, ibuprofen) might be advised around one hour before the appointment to help reduce pain immediately after the procedure.
+If no general anaesthetic is used, women may be asked if they wish to see the pictures coming from the hysteroscope.
 Some people do not wish to do this but others find it helpful.

-Your doctor may use a speculum (the same instrument used in a cervical screening test) so that they can see the neck of your womb.
-They pass the hysteroscope through your cervix into the uterus.
-Sometimes the hysteroscope will be passed into your vagina, without having to use a speculum.
+The doctor may use a speculum (the same instrument used in a cervical screening test) so that they can see the neck of the womb.
+They then pass the hysteroscope through the cervix into the uterus.
+Sometimes the hysteroscope will be passed into the vagina without having to use a speculum.

 By BruceBlaus (Own work) via Wikimedia Commons